 The overall goals and aims of the PEC is to make it easier, more affordable, safer and more enjoyable to own equines and participate in equestrian sports in the Commonwealth of Pennsylvania.

-Among recent accomplishments:
+Among the PEC's accomplishments:

 - The PEC has taken the lead in trails issues, working with land managers and training trail riders as well as other non-motorized trail users to "Leave No Trace" and in the process ensure that access to trails will continue for generations to come.
 Land managers across the state are welcoming horse owners as partners in the ongoing challenge to build and maintain a sustainable trails system.